 - 2. Prepare the input complex for design. - 1.
 Download the co-complex from the Protein Databank (PDB).
 This complex is under the PDB ID 4hkx.
 The 4HKX.pdb file is provided in the input_files directory.
 However the instructions for downloading this PDB file are also provided below. - 1.
 Go to rcsb.org and type '4hkx' in the search bar. - 2.
 Click on 'Download Files' on the right side of the page, then 'PDB Format'. - 3.
-Save the PDB file in the my files directory as '4HKX.pdb'. - 2.
+Save the PDB file in the my_files directory as '4HKX.pdb'. - 2.
 Prepare the PDBs for running through Rosetta.
 In general before running a PDB through Rosetta you should remove water molecules and all ligands that are non-essential to your protocol.
 We will use an automated script to do this processing. - 1.
+We want to use hemagglutinin (chain E) and the antibody chains (chain A+B) from the PDB 4HKX, discarding the rest of the pdb file.

+python2.7 ~/rosetta_workshop/rosetta/tools/protein_tools/scripts/clean_pdb.py 4HKX ABE This will result in 4 files being created: 4HKX_ABE.pdb, 4HKX_A.fasta, 4HKX_B.fasta and 4HKX_E.fasta

-We want to pull hemagglutinin (chain E) and the antibody chains (chain A+B) from the PDB 4HKX. - python2.7 ~/rosetta_workshop/rosetta/tools/protein_tools/scripts/clean_pdb.py 4HKX ABE - 2.
-As an extra processing step we will remove any protein atoms that are not involved in the antibody-antigen interface.
+2. As an extra processing step we will remove any protein atoms that are not involved in the antibodyantigen interface.
 This will make the protocol run faster without any negative impact on the results.
 In this case we will delete the constant domain of the antibody on both the heavy and light chains.
 We will manually edit the PDB file in PyMOL to remove these atoms.
-Enter the following commands in the PyMOL command prompt.
+Enter the following commands in the PyMOL command prompt. pymol 4HKX_ABE.pdb

-'''

-pymol 4HKX_ABE.pdb
+Then in pymol:

 as cartoon

-select heavy_constant, resi 339-438 and chain A select light_constant, resi 537-639 and chain B '''
+select heavy_constant, resi 339-438 and chain A select light_constant, resi 537-639 and chain B